RerRayne/qtt-laplace/README.md

 ![qtt-laplace bench](img/bench.jpg)

-The left plot -- energy error from vertices number.
+The left plot is an energy error from vertices number.
-The middle plot -- erank growing from approximation accuracy.
+The middle plot is a erank growing from approximation accuracy.
-The right plot -- a peak memory consumption from vertices number.
+The right plot is a peak memory consumption from vertices number.

 Related publications
 =====================